oracle-quickstart/oci-jenkins/README.md

 * [root](): This folder contains a root module calls jenkins-master and jenkins-slave sub-modules to create a Jenkins cluster in OCI.
 * [modules](): This folder contains the reusable code for this Module, broken down into one or more modules.
 * [examples](): This folder contains examples of how to use the modules.
+  - [example-1](examples/example-1): This is an example of how to use the terraform_oci_jenkins module to deploy a Jenkins cluster in OCI by using an existing VCN, Security list and Subnets.
+  - [example-2](examples/example-2): This example creates a VCN in Oracle Cloud Infrastructure including default route table, DHCP options, security list and subnets from scratch, then use terraform_oci_jenkins module to deploy a Jenkins cluster.

 To deploy Jenkins Cluster servers using this Module: